 What Is Edge Application?

-Azion Edge Application lets you build web applications to run on Azion’s Edge Computing Platform, enabling better performance and scalability with less infrastructure to manage.
+Azion Edge Application lets you build web applications to run on Azion’s Edge Platform, enabling better performance and scalability with less infrastructure to manage.
 With it, you can not only cache content, but create intelligent rules to customize content delivery through four modules:

 - Edge Caching: configure different cache settings to speed up delivery of static and dynamic content.